mlibrary/about-amherst/src/content/series.md

 Series editors: Brian Glavey, University of South Carolina; Kamran Javadizadeh, Villanova University; Johanna Winant, West Virginia University

 Re/verse is a series of compact introductions to individual books of poetry.
 Poems are often understood in relation to their canonization in anthologies and *Collected Works*, or, more recently, through forms of viral circulation on social media and other digital platforms.
 Re/verse proposes that the poetry collection itself is a significant unit of meaning and that studying a collection brings new insights to our reading of the poems it contains.
-These short, accessibly-written books will appeal to nonacademic readers and writers as well as teachers and students in literary studies and creative writing classes.
+These short, accessibly written books will appeal to nonacademic readers and writers as well as teachers and students in literary studies and creative writing classes.

 <h2 id="russian-travelogues"><cite>Russian Travelogues</cite></h2>